annapkwossek/annapkwossek.github.io/miscellaneous.md

 #### Fundings

-* Circle U. 2030 Postdoc Mobility Fellowship:<br> Funding for a one-month research stay at King’s College London to collaborate with Dr. Purba Das
+* Circle U. 2030 Postdoc Mobility Fellowship:<br> Funding for a one-month research stay at King’s College London to collaborate with Purba Das